Claus process: Process performance

 Over 2.6 tons of steam will be generated for each ton of sulfur yield.

 The physical properties of elemental sulfur obtained in the Claus process can differ from that obtained by other processes.
-Sulfur is usually transported as a liquid (melting point 115 °C).
+In the Claus process, sulfur is usually transported as a liquid (melting point 115 °C).
 In elemental sulfur, viscosity increases rapidly at temperatures in excess of 160 °C due to the formation of polymeric sulfur chains.

-Another anomaly is found in the solubility of residual H2S in liquid sulfur as a function of temperature.
-Ordinarily, the solubility of a gas increases with increasing temperature but with H2S it is the opposite.
+Another anomaly is the solubility of residual H2S in liquid sulfur as a function of temperature.
+Ordinarily, the solubility of a gas decreases with increasing temperature but H2S behaves inversely.
 This means that toxic and explosive H2S gas can build up in the headspace of any cooling liquid sulfur reservoir.
 The explanation for this anomaly is the endothermic reaction of sulfur with H2S to polysulfanes H2Sx.

 Sulfur stockpile

-Huge amounts of elemental sulfur (billions of tons) are produced worldwide by the Claus process.
-The process has also to be applied to heavy petroleum extracted from oil sands deposits because sulfur accumulates in the heaviest fractions of hydrocarbons.
+Millions of tons of elemental sulfur are produced worldwide by the Claus process each year.

 Owing to the high sulfur content of the Athabasca Oil Sands, stockpiles of elemental sulfur from this process now exist throughout Alberta, Canada.

 Another way of storing sulfur, while reusing it as a valuable material, is as a binder for concrete, the resulting product having many desirable properties (see sulfur concrete).